vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Get-VrmsApplianceDetail.md

 ## Description

-The `Get-VrmsApplianceDetail` cmdlet retrieves information about the vSphere Replication Appliance.
+The `Get-VrmsApplianceDetail` cmdlet retrieves information about the vSphere Replication appliance.

 ## Examples